If you invest in your business, you want a return, right?

-- Point your readers to your revenue pages: “To learn more about coaching click here.”
+- Point your readers to your revenue pages: “To learn more about my coaching solutions, click here.”

-- Invite your readers to download a self assessment: “Thinking about selling your home?
-Download my free guide ‘15 things to do before you sell your home’”
+- Invite your readers to download a self-assessment: “Thinking about selling your home?
+Download my free guide ‘15 essential changes before you list your home for sale.”

 - Send readers to your contact form: “Looking for a speaker for your next event?”

 Here’s the bottom line.
 Your investment in a website and especially in a blog should be returning revenues.
-You need an ROI on your blog.
+You need an ROI from your blog.

 That’s what we do.
-We identify blog posts that have the most revenue potential and then supercharge them with SEO juice (to get higher ranking in search engines) plus drive traffic to your revenue pages.
+We identify blog posts with the most revenue potential and then supercharge them with SEO juice (to get a higher ranking in search engines) plus drive traffic to your revenue pages.

 It’s time to put your blog to work.

 Enjoyed this article?
 Here are three more of our most popular posts: